Phoenix Child Custody Lawyer

 4. Can A Child Decide Where He / She Wants To Live?

 Included in the Arizona Revised Statute (ARS Section 25-403) is a factor that regards the wishes of the minor children “if they are of suitable age and maturity.”
 There is no specified age in Arizona when a child’s wishes should be given consideration.
 Some children may be more mature at younger ages than others.
 In the case of parenting time, and if a child desires to reside more with one parent, it is also relevant why the child has such desire.
 Sometimes the children have good reasons.
 On other occasions, their reasons may not be valid, such as when they have been improperly manipulated or alienated against the other parent, or when one of the parents provides more favors or fewer rules at their home.
 As there are many factors that affect a Court’s decision, the desires of the children is not the end of the analysis, and the Courts often make decisions different than what the children desire.
-It should be noted that minor children are not allowed to testify in Court, thus their desires are generally presented by different methods, including testimony from a mental health provider appointed by the Court or retained by one or both of the parties.
-Sometimes the Court will allow a parent to testify regarding their beliefs and experiences regarding the children’s desires; however, because of the Rules of Evidence, such is considered hearsay and may be given limited credibility.
-In contested legal decision-making/parenting cases, it is always smart to at least consult with a qualified family law attorney in order to ensure that the proper procedures are followed so that your evidence is not precluded during the trial or other evidentiary hearings.
+It should be noted that minor children are not allowed to testify in Court, thus their desires are generally presented by different methods, including testimony from a mental health provider appointed by the Court, a Family Court Advisor, or other professional who has interviewed the children.
+The Court will usually allow a parent to testify regarding their beliefs and experiences regarding the children’s desires; however, because of the Rules of Evidence, such is considered hearsay and may be given limited credibility.
+In contested legal decision-making/parenting cases, it is always smart to consult with a qualified family law attorney in order to ensure that the proper procedures are followed so that you present persuasive and admissible evidence during the trial or other evidentiary hearings.

 5. AT WHAT AGE CAN A CHILD DECIDE WHICH PARENT TO LIVE WITH?